lioncash/ExtractData/Docs/Susie Plugin API Rev4+α.md

 #### Return value

-If successful, `0` is returned; otherwise an error code is returned.
+If successful, then `0` is returned, otherwise an error code is returned.
 As this function is optional, if not implemented, the default implementation will return `-1` to signify that it's unimplemented.

 #### Explanation